mbuhansen/BMW-i3-Balancing-Controller/README.md

    - Error state clears and system becomes operational

 **If you encounter slave module errors:**
-- Temporarily connect **both CAN bus lines** to MCP2515 (both TWAI and MCP2515 connected)
+- Temporarily connect **both CAN bus lines** to MCP2515 CAN A
-- Wait for errors to clear
+- Wait for errors to clear ( this can few min up to maybe a hour)
 - Then move BMS CAN bus back to TWAI CAN B
 - System will now operate normally